 Whether you want to eliminate lower back pain or you’re looking to achieve a killer physique, you need a solid back workout to help you get there.
-That elusive V-shaped torso and a strong, never tiring back can be yours if your back workout is effective and thorough.
+That elusive V-shaped torso and a strong, never tiring back can be yours if your back workouts are effective and thorough.

 So, what exercises should you be doing?
 What’s the key to achieving a killer back?
-The best back workout doesn’t have to involve lots of fancy equipment.
+The best back workouts don’t have to involve lots of fancy equipment.
 There are even great at home back workout routines you can do with a few dumbbells or using your own bodyweight.

 This article will outline some of the best, research-proven back exercises you should include in your routine.
 In addition, you’ll learn all about the anatomy of the back muscles.
 Armed with knowledge and the best back workout exercises, you’ll be ready to transform this area of your body.

 Back Muscles 101: Getting to Know Your Back

 Your back is a large area of your body filled with many different kinds of muscles.
 However, most gym goers only target a few of their back muscles by using a few different machines like the lat pulldown machine.
 While these exercises are ok, you won’t get the back you want by only targeting a few muscles.

 With the right back workout routine, you can target all of your back muscles.
 Strengthening all of your back muscles ensures a proper balance.
 The muscles in your body work together.
 When you isolate muscles too much, you can create imbalances that put you at a greater risk for injury.
 It can also mess up your posture.